This guidance is supplementary to the official Access to HE guidance from the QAA (see Information for Higher Education Institutions).

 Learners who studied the Access to HE Diploma under previous specifications (Diplomas awarded before September 2014) are not eligible for UCAS tariff points due to the way that the Diploma was structured before the present specification.

 Further information about how UCAS tariff points can be used to set entry requirements for the Access to HE Diploma can be found in the QAA toolkit for admissions tutors.
+The tariff points can be found on the UCAS website.

 Making a meaningful offer using grades